Route Fire (2022): September 5

 Around this point, the containment was up to 98% at 7:50 AM local time before the whole fire was completely extinguished.

 Impact

 Closures and evacuations

 Closures of Interstate 5 (both northbound & southbound) were reported.
 Traffic eventually piled up especially ones headed to the north as the Labor day weekend approached.
 The day after the fire ended (September 8, 2022) all of the northbound lanes were opened back & 2 southbound lanes opened as well.
 Eventually due to some poor road conditions, 2 of the right northbound lanes remained closed.
 At Vista Del Lago, southbound lanes were closed while northbound lanes were closed at Lake Hughes Road.
-For the Northbound 5, it wasn't until a few days later until all lanes were reopened.
+For the Northbound 5, it wasn't until a few days later all lanes were reopened.

 The fire caused evacuation orders to be issued in nearby communities.
 Residents north of the fires (in Paradise Ranch Mobile Homes) were sheltered at Frazier Mountain High School.